kaisenlinux/sslscan/README.md

 You can verify whether you have a statically linked OpenSSL version, by checking whether the version listed by `sslscan --version` has the `-static` suffix.

+### Building with Docker

+Ensure that you local Docker installation is functional, and the build the container with:

+    make docker

+Or manually with:

+   docker build -t sslscan:sslscan .

+You can then run sslscan with:

+   docker run --rm -ti sslscan:sslscan --help

 ### Building on Windows

 Thanks to a patch by jtesta, sslscan can now be compiled on Windows.
 This can either be done natively or by cross-compiling from Linux.
 See INSTALL for instructions.